 It is very important to understand the complex nature of sexuality operating through the religious institution, and the way it is nurtured as part of the male dominance of pleasure: where an adolescent girl is initiated as Devadasi, enjoyed first by the priest and later the chief patron, mainly landlords consisting of Lingayats and Marathas.
 One will have to recall the ways in which psychoanalyst Sudhir Kakar analyses the nature of upbringing in society (The Inner World, 1978).
 For Kakar, the ideal of the Hindu household is in following the Rama-Sita ideal: however, the tradition and practice of Devadasi completely denounces the example of Rama-Sita ideal in Indian society.
 Mythic becomes an ideal that never gets disseminated, by means of the idea of killing ignorance.
 The moral self becomes a self-reflective category of ignorance embedded in the caste-ridden perceptions and ideals of caste-living.
 In fact, the Puranic tradition and larger Hindu traditions do not allow followers to be enlightened beings, as there is a fear that there would be a collapse of ‘agency’, which would not permit the egoist male to exercise sexual perversions.
 The life of a Devadasi is very traumatic; Savi brings forward their trauma through the physicality of the body; it is a desired body and a mutilated body.
 Devadasis undergo series of abortions; Savi captures graphic representation by using the static body with a surgical cut mark on the stomach.

-* This is an edited excerpt from the draft text of a public lecture delivered at the JNU in September last year; you can read it in full here.
+* This is an edited excerpt from the draft text of a public lecture delivered at the JNU in September last year.

 Also see ‘In Memory of Rohith Vemula’ by Savi Sawarkar, Meena Alexander and Orijit Sen, here.